All Episodes

 Let me read you this second paragraph.

-The twenty-two-page report found no evidence IRS employees intended to destroy data or hard drives, but it also found employees made no effort at all to uncover additional emails as Congress pressed for information.
+The 22-page report found no evidence IRS employees intended to destroy data or hard drives, but it also found employees made no effort at all to uncover additional emails as Congress pressed for information.

 The investigators concluded employees erased the tapes by mistake.